katana-scm/heroku-private-buildpack/README.md

 # heroku-private-buildpack

 This supports loading a build pack from a private git repository.
+Basically it's a buildpack that installs buildpacks which provides alternative path to standard Heroku buildpack API (`heroku buildpack`) which only works against public repositories.

 It hooks in only to the release and compile api.